TryHackBox/ADKAVEH/README.md

  # Legal & Ethical Considerations

     - Only use on systems you own or have explicit written permission to test
-    - This tool is for authorized security assessments only
+    - This script is for authorized security assessments only
     - Unauthorized use may violate laws and regulations
  # Operational Risks